Do Riemannian Submersions Preserve Positive Intermediate Ricci Curvature?: Introduction

 In Section \ref{5_verification_on_the_base}, we verify Inequality (\ref{real neg}).
 Since Inequality (\ref{real neg}) asserts that {\em all} sectional curvatures of $B$ at $p$ are smaller than $-K$, a fortiori,

 This together with Theorem 2 of \cite{pro_wilhelm} implies that $\tilde{g}_B$ has Ricci curvature of both signs, provided $ \ric_k(M,\tilde{g}_{M}) >0$.
-Section \ref{6_methods_to_verify_PIRC} establishes a method to verify $\ric^M_k>0$, which is based in part, on a lemma of Reiser and Wraith from (\cite{reiser_wraith}).
-Finally, Section \ref{7_analysis_on_the_total_space} completes the proof of Theorem \ref{trying too hard} by verifying positive intermediate Ricci curvature on the total space.
+Section \ref{6_methods_to_verify_PIRC} establishes a method to verify $\ric^M_k>0$, which is based in part, on a lemma of Reiser and Wraith from \cite{reiser_wraith}.
+Finally, Section \ref{7_analysis_on_the_total_space} completes the proof of Theorem \ref{trying too hard} by verifying positive intermediate Ricci curvature on the total space, and in the final paragraph of the paper we explain how Corollary \ref{grp action cor} follows from the proof of Theorem \ref{trying too hard}.

 \begin{remark-nonumb} An earlier draft of this paper appeared as a chapter in the first author's doctoral dissertation \cite{elhasan}. \end{remark-nonumb}